NodeScriptLang/guides/src/docs/nodes.md

 Input nodes are specialized nodes designed to serve as primary data entry points in a graph.
 Their role is to introduce data into the system, acting as a gateway for external information.
 When a graph is encapsulated as a module or when it's designed to be embedded within a larger system, input nodes become essential.

 Visually, input nodes identified by their blue colors.
 They often lack the input sockets since their primary function is to introduce new data rather than process existing data.
-A new input node to the canvas it will inheret the values assigned in the Input Settings menu.
+A new input node to the canvas it will inherit the values assigned in the Input Settings menu.

 ![Input Node](./images/nodes/input-node.png)